Duncan-Wood/FullStackDeveloperChallenge/README.md

 - Flask: A lightweight web framework for building APIs.
 - Flask-Cors: Enables Cross-Origin Resource Sharing (CORS) support in Flask applications.
-- Spacy: Industrial-strength natural language processing in Python.
+- Gensim: A Python library for topic modelling, document indexing and similarity retrieval with large corpora.
+- Word2Vec: A pre-trained model for generating word embeddings.
 - NumPy: A fundamental package for scientific computing with Python.
-- en_core_web_md: A pre-trained English model essential for enabling accurate natural language processing functionalities within the application.

 ## Known Issues